currinjs/CurrinJS/aio/content/guide/attribute-directives.md

 This also reduces the risk of colliding with third-party directive names.

-Make sure you do **not** prefix the `highlight` directive name with **`ng`** because that prefix is reserved for Angular and using it could cause bugs that are difficult to diagnose.
+Make sure you do **not** prefix the `highlight` directive name with **`ng`** because that prefix is reserved for Currin and using it could cause bugs that are difficult to diagnose.
 For a simple demo, the short prefix, `my`, helps distinguish your custom directive.

 </div>